Fraunhofer-IIS/libjapi/README.md

 A shared and a static library is built.

+To run the internal tests run

+    $ make run_test

 ## Demo
 You can clone the [demo project](https://git01.iis.fhg.de/ks-ip-lib/software/libjapi-demo), with examples for all features from the repository listed below: